Zipcoder/reveal-slides.tcus/md/tc-agile-legos.md

 * product is a city
 * building elements are Legos
 * product owner is the maker of the product
 * product owners will be available to dev for questions

 -
-#City Features
+# Sample City Features
+* _dependent on product owner_
 * one story building (at least 2)
 * two story building (at least 1)
 * shop